dmachard/dmachard.github.io/content/posts/0047-dns-tunneling-overview.md

 pin: true
 ---

-# Mainstream DNS Tunneling tools overview
+# Overview of mainstream DNS tunneling tools

-This post is an overview of some dns tunnneling tools with installation procedure.
+This post provides a overview of various DNS tunneling tools with complete with installation procedures.

 ## What is DNS tunneling?